 Cruise ship water parks are a top-deck jumble of cascading tubes in Crayola colors, cartoon characters playfully spraying into kiddie pools, and delighted screams that splash out of slides and from behind water cannons.
 These water playgrounds are an especially attractive diversion on the warm-weather itineraries offered year-round by most cruise lines.

 In today's world of water parks at sea, five cruise lines stand out because of their impressive aquatic chops.
-Here are our favorites.
+Here are our favourites.

 1. Carnival WaterWorks